ACK alert management

 Note

-This alert applies to the SLB instances associated with the API server and Ingress.
+The SLB instance is associated with the API server or Ingress.

 To adjust the threshold, see Configure alert rules.